basecamp/bc3-api/sections/messages.md

 { "status": "active" }
 ```

 A message update **merges** the fields you send, so you don't need to resend `subject` or `content` — the draft's existing content is preserved.
+The draft's subscribers are preserved too, so publishing notifies the people already on the list unless you send `subscriptions` or `notify` to change it.

 Publishing is what actually posts the message, and it happens exactly once: each subscriber who should hear about it receives a single notification (delivered shortly after, once notifications are dispatched).
 Creating or re-saving a draft notifies no one — only publishing does.
 (Documents publish the same way; see [Publishing a draft](documents.md#publishing-a-draft) in the documents section.)